dghuuloc/ODB/README.md

   END LOOP;
 END
 ```
-Teh concept of the person_code within the FOR-loop gets expressed with dot-notation (".")
+The concept of the person_code within the FOR-loop gets expressed with dot-notation (".")

 ```
 RecordIndex.person_code
 ```

-### PL/SQL Cursors
+## PL/SQL Cursors
 ---

 Oracle creates a memory area, known as the context area, for processing an SQL statement, which contains all the information needed for processing the statement; for example, the number of rows processed, etc.